meldridge/meldridge.github.io/emails/_posts/2018-09-23-Email-update-AMSI-for-macros-iPhone-PACs-reinventing-the-URL-and-infosec-resilience.md

 layout: email
 title: AMSI for Office macros, iPhone authenticated pointers, reinventing the URL, and infosec resilience
 image: "/images/word-macro-2.png"
+excerpt: "Office macros are incredibly useful when it comes to obtaining an initial foothold on a network, because they're one of the only ways to guarantee reliable code execution."
 ---

 Good morning.